TvoozMagnificent/SunSip/README.md

 We accept contributions that add functionality, fixxes bugs, or raises bugs. **However, code editors must create a pull request or open an issue, and the issue must be passed before they do the editting.**

-**If your code raises a bug, please explicitly paste the output, warnings, and debuggings.**
+**If your code implies a bug, please explicitly paste the output, warnings, and debuggings.**

 # I found a bug!!!